 View more stories about the state of Kenya’s healthcare system on #MyBadDoctorExperience

-Courage Stories?is a platform founded by Marcus Olang’ where stories are shared of how people from all walks of life make daily decision to keep moving, even in the face of the challenges that they encounter along the way.
+Courage Stories is a platform founded by Marcus Olang’ where people share stories of their daily decision to keep moving, even in the face of the challenges that they encounter along the way.

 One story is good,